johannalee/poc-foundation/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng storybook` to run storybook and navigate to `http://localhost:6006/`.
+The storybook will automatically reload if you change any of the source files.

 ## Code scaffolding